nestauk/asf_hp_cost_estimator_model/README.md

 These are instructions for data scientists at Nesta.

-When new quarter data is made available and processed you can follow the steps to retrain the cost models.
+When new quarter data is made available you can follow the steps to retrain the cost models (after the data has been processed in asf_core_data).
+1. Open an issue in this GitHub repository, such as "Retrain model with QX 202Y data"
+2. Update `asf_hp_cost_estimator_model/config/base.yaml`
+    -  `cpi_reference_year`: update the CPI reference year accordingly
+    -  Location data sources: review and update location sources as required
+    -  `mcs_epc_filename_date`: update with newest date of MCS-EPC data processing
+3. Re-run hyperparameter tuning pipeline:
+  - Run `python asf_hp_cost_estimator_model/pipeline/hyperparameter_tuning/tune_hyperparameters.py`
+  - Take note of the hyperparameters logged
-1. Update `asf_hp_cost_estimator_model/config/base.yaml`
+4. Update `asf_hp_cost_estimator_model/config/base.yaml` after tuning hyperparameters:
+   - change `hyper_parameters` according to the hyperparameters logged in the previous step
+5. Re-run cross-validation pipeline:
+   - Run `python asf_hp_cost_estimator_model/pipeline/model_evaluation/cross_validation.py`
+   - Assess results logged
+6. Retrain models:
+   - Run `python asf_hp_cost_estimator_model/pipeline/model_training/fit_cost_prediction_intervals.py`
+   - Models are saved to S3
+7. Let the tech/design team know that the model has been updated, so that they can restart the API.

 ## ⚙️ Setup